ReadieFur/University_Of_Greenwich-COMP1828-Advanced_Algorithms_and_Data_Structures/report.md

 ###### (max 2 pages) [20 marks]
 The reason behind me using dictionaries for everything is that while they may take a bit longer to index and use a bit more memory is, overall they are faster and more reliable because if I were to add a new node, I would not have to resize the entire array.
 The story is similar for removing an item, but you also don't have to update all of your array indexers, by giving each element their own ID, you can always index that same elements info no matter what modifications are made to the dictionary.
 This is as opposed to if you had an array where you would also have to keep track of all of the elements if you needed to index them again.
 My choice of algorithm for the primary task was to use Dijkstra's algorithm.
 The reason I picked this algorithm is because it was the one that I understood the best by myself (without looking at external code resources).
 While this is a "greedy" algorithm, meaning it will not follow the shortest path for every search it makes, it is still fast and reliable enough for this application.
+Before an attempt is made to search the graph for a path between the specified nodes, a depth first search is run to ensure that the graph is connected because if it is not, then the search would have a chance of failing, and in the case of the algorithm I used in task 3, for Bellman Ford's dynamic programming algorithm, it would fail when checking for negative cycles.
 For task 3, I decided implement the dynamic programming variant of the Bellman Ford algorithm, this algorithm is not greedy and follows the shortest path every iteration.
 In my implementation of Dijkstra's algorithm, I had made an optimization where I would return the result once the end node was boxed.
 I was unable to implement this into the Bellman Ford algorithm because it would end up throwing off the negative cycle detection.

 ## Discussion for the choice of test data you provide and a table detailing the tests performed